Arjun Gupta (actor)

 Arjun Gupta (born November 28, 1986) is an American actor.
 He is known for his roles as substance-addicted nurse Sam on Showtime's Nurse Jackie and William "Penny" Adiyodi on Syfy's The Magicians.

 Life and career

-Gupta was born in Tampa, Florida, United States.
+Gupta was born in Tampa, Florida, United States to an Indian immigrant family.
 His father's name is Lalit, but known locally as "Al" and his mother is Anubha, but also known locally as "Annie", to help fit in with American life.
 He attended Berkeley Preparatory School, where he performed in several school plays.
 Subsequently, he went to New York University's Tisch School of the Arts where he graduated with a BFA degree in 2007.
 His first major motion picture was in 2009 acting alongside Uma Thurman in Motherhood.

 In addition to acting and producing, Gupta co-founded a theater group in Southern California with other like-minded artists with the goal of providing a platform for underrepresented groups through the medium of original stories and re-tellings of classics that reflect the world today.